Geylang food places to check out

 3. The Skewer Bar

 If you’re on the search for good yakitori, look no further than The Skewer Bar.
 Located at a corner of a kopitiam, this quiet joint is jam-packed with customers daily.
-The menu is extensive, with items such as Prawn ‘Red Leg’ Sea Prawn ($2.10) and Chicken MidJoint ($1.20).
-They also have non-skewered dishes such as Oysters ($11 for three pieces) and – our favourite – Grilled Seabass with Chilli Sauce ($22).
+The menu is extensive, with items such as Teriyaki Unagi ($3.50) and Bacon Wrapped Quail Egg ($2.40).
+They also have non-skewered dishes such as Oysters ($11 for three pieces) and, our favourite, Grilled Eggplant with TSB Signature Sauce ($5).
+Locally-inspired pasta and rice bowls are also available, with the Lu Rou Pasta ($10.90) being a hot favourite.

 Tel: 9642 0837